danielskatz/sustaining-research-projects/README.md

 * [Django + Mozilla Open Source Support](https://www.djangoproject.com/weblog/2015/dec/11/django-awarded-moss-grant/)

 ##Consulting & services
-*Consulting can be a flexible way to fund open source work.
-You have more freedom to structure your time as you wish (for example, consulting 30 hrs of the week and spending 10 hrs of the week on open source work).
-Consultants can usually charge more for their time than salaried employees because the work is less steady, they don't receive benefits, etc. If you plan on doing this type of work regularly, you will probably want to set up an LLC (or equivalent outside of the US).*

-*If your project is popular, you can also offer consulting & services around the project itself.
+*A project can offer consulting & services around the project itself.
 For example, a client might pay you to implement the project for them, build something custom, or train them on how to use it.*

 ####Pros
 * Business model aligned with something people are willing to pay for